The good, the bad and the ugly truth

 Your website is your brochure and your opportunity to deliver value and build credibility.

 Your LinkedIn profile is your business card and offers real-time networking.

 Your twitter account is the new after-hours mixer.

 Your prospects will look you up online and you will be compared to the incumbent and the competition.

-Five years ago when I went out on a first prospect meeting with a lead from Acceleration Retirement, the CFO knew all about my background in the military and even asked me about my time as President of the Oakmont Rotary Club because he had googled my name ahead of our meeting.
-And that was five years ago when we were even less plugged in then we are today.
-(The average household only had 15 electronic gadgets 5 years go – now it’s up to 24 including laptops, televisions, Kindles, cellphones, IPads, etc.)¹
+Ten years ago when I went out on a first prospect meeting with a lead from Acceleration Retirement, the CFO knew all about my background in the military and even asked me about my time as President of the Oakmont Rotary Club because he had googled my name ahead of our meeting.
+And that was ten years ago when we were way less plugged in then we are today.

 How your profiles look and the messages you convey can most certainly help you or hurt you.